groonga/groonga/doc/source/reference/commands/select.rst

 ``drilldown_calc_types``
 """"""""""""""""""""""""

-It specifies how to calculate (aggregate) values in grouped records by a drilldown.
+Specifies how to calculate (aggregate) values in grouped records by a drilldown.
 You can specify multiple calculation types separated by "``,``".
 For example, ``MAX,MIN``.